Debbie Wasserman Schultz: Israeli–Palestinian conflict

-While her predecessor and mentor Peter Deutsch was "among the most hawkish congressional Democrats on Middle East issues", Wasserman Schultz, who took over his seat for Florida's 20th district, "a heavily Jewish swath of Broward County", has taken a more centrist approach.
-In 2005 she spoke in approval of President Bush's proposals to give financial aid to the Palestinian Authority in both the proposed supplemental and in the 2006 budgets.
-She said:

-We want to continue to focus on making sure that ... the policy coming from Washington continues to encourage and support and nurture the peace process.
-In [Bush's] first four years, there was a lack of leadership coming from the administration.
-I know many people in the Jewish community were happy with the president's position on Israel, but the way I thought, there was an absence of leadership. ...
-So I'm glad to see there's a little more engagement and involvement from the administration.

 Wasserman Schultz is a supporter of Israel.
-She defended her party against suggestions that the Democrats are anti-Israel, saying:

-I would stack up the Democratic caucus's position on the support for Israel against the Republican caucus's any day of the week and be much more confident—and the Jewish community should be much more confident—in the Democrats' stewardship of Israel than the Republicans, especially if you compare the underlying reasons for both groups' support for Israel.
-The very far-right group of Republicans' interest in Israel is not because they are so supportive of there being a Jewish state and making sure that Jews have a place that we can call home.
-It has references to Armageddon and biblical references that are more their interest.
-So I would encourage members of the Jewish community to put their faith in Democrats, because our support for Israel is generally for the right reasons.
+Her predecessor and mentor Peter Deutsch was "among the most hawkish congressional Democrats on Middle East issues".
+Wasserman Schultz, who took over his seat for Florida's 20th district, "a heavily Jewish swath of Broward County", has taken a more centrist approach.
+In 2005 she spoke in approval of President Bush's proposals to give financial aid to the Palestinian Authority in both the proposed supplemental and in the 2006 budgets, praising Bush's greater "engagement and involvement" on the issue.

+She has disputed claims that the Democratic Party is anti-Israel, arguing that the House Democratic Caucus is more supportive of the state than its "far-right" Republican counterparts, and questioning Republican motivations on the issue.

-Wasserman Schultz supported Israel in the 2014 Israel–Gaza conflict and criticized MSNBC's coverage of it, saying: "Clearly [MSNBC was] highlighting what Israel had done to Gaza and the plight of Palestinians.
+Wasserman Schultz supported Israel in the 2014 Gaza War and criticized MSNBC's coverage of it, saying: "Clearly [MSNBC was] highlighting what Israel had done to Gaza and the plight of Palestinians.
 My first thought was, where is the balance?
 Where is the spotlight on what Jewish children in Israel go through from being victims of rocket attacks?"

+She has continued to defend the state's military action in the Gaza Strip, including the ongoing Gaza war which has led to tens of thousands of Palestinian deaths.
+When the International Court of Justice ruled that Israel's operations in Gaza and the West Bank constitute illegal occupation, Wasserman Schultz claimed on Twitter that the court “discriminates against Israel.”
+She voiced support for a two-state solution to the conflict, although Israel's Knesset subsequently overwhelmingly rejected such a solution.

 Wasserman Schultz supported President Trump's decision to recognize Jerusalem as Israel's capital, saying: "We must work toward a day where the entire world recognizes Jerusalem as the capital of Israel, and that can be achieved through final status negotiations.
 I remain as committed as ever to safeguarding Israel's future as a Jewish and democratic state, at peace with its neighbors, with Jerusalem as its undisputed capital."

+In November 2023, she voted in favor of a bill that provided an additional $14.3 billion to support Israeli military operations in the Gaza Strip.

+Wasserman Schultz voted for the Antisemitism Awareness Act of 2023.

+Wasserman Schultz was one of 22 Democrats to vote to censor Rashida Tlaib.

+Wasserman Schultz voted for the Stop Terror-Financing and Tax Penalties on American Hostages Act.

+Wasserman Schultz voted for the "Israel Security Supplemental Appropriations Act, 2024" which was incorporated into Public Law 118-50.

+In 2025, Wasserman Schultz sent a letter to Wikimedia CEO Maryana Iskander "seeking answers on how the online encyclopedia will enforce its own rules, curb editor bias and prevent antisemitism and pro-terrorist content from infiltrating Wikipedia pages".

+Wasserman Schultz voted to sanction the International Criminal Court after it issued arrest warrants for Israeli leaders.